 Therapeutic use of essential oils can be traced back thousands of years in history to the ancient Greeks and ancient Egyptians, and it is also described in biblical writings.
 The first documents detailing an actual distillation process date back to the ninth century, when such oils were imported into Europe from the Middle East.158 By the 16th century, concepts of separating fatty oils and essential oils from aromatic water became more defined, and oils were used frequently for fragrance, flavoring, and medicinal purposes.
 By the 19th century, these processes became industrialized, and specific chemicals could be identified and mass produced.
 Essential oils fell out of favor in the early 20th century, as new medications and a desire for modernization developed.
 However, in the past 30 years, resurgence in interest and use of essential oils developed as many people deemed natural products to be safer and more environmentally friendly.
 This chapter highlights some of the most commonly used oils for medicinal purposes that also have the greatest potential for toxicity.

 Artemisia absinthium is more commonly known as wormwood because of its use as an anthelmintic in ancient times.
 It is a member of the Compositae family, which also includes ragweed, chrysanthemums, marigolds, and daisies.139 Absinthe is a liqueur composed of ethanol, oil of wormwood, and various other herbs, and it is known for its green color and bitter taste.
-It became a favorite among the artists and poets of Paris during ...
+It became a favorite among the artists and ...